karansinghthkur/PHP_TASK_FREETOCHOOSE/taskmanager/README.md

 # Task Manager — PHP + MariaDB (No Framework)

-A secure and user-friendly task management app built using core PHP and MariaDB, styled with Bootstrap 5.
+A secure and user-friendly task management app built using core PHP and MariaDB (No FrameWork), styled with Bootstrap 5.
 This app allows users to add tasks, view them in a list, mark them as completed, and delete them — all with proper validation, security, and clean UI.

 ---